chewyfish/trust0/docs/Architecture.md

 * Control Plane
 * Service Proxy

-Both connection types require mTLS, which allows both parties to authenticate each other.
+Both connection types require mTLS, which allows both parties to authenticate each other (an optional secondary client authentication may also be enabled).
 The T0C will use a certificate, which has embedded (device/)user information.
 This is used by the T0G to validate their account and determine their authorized services.
 The T0G has access to 3 DBs: users, services, and service authorization.

 There is no authentication enforced for network connections made to the T0C.
 Likewise, this client is not secure to run on a multi-user machine and should be only be used on a single-user/personal computer (or some other scenario that can restrict access).